francis2/api/csharp/services-api/docs/OrdersApi.md

-Finds an entity of Fill type by its id
+Retrieves an entity of Fill type by its id

 ### Example
 ```csharp